Best Exotic Pet Insurance

 Understand the terms and conditions

-Review what accidents and illnesses your policy covers, as some conditions specific to exotic species may have exclusions or waiting periods.
-These include dental disease in rabbits, adrenal disease and insulinoma in ferrets, and metabolic bone disease in reptiles.
-Also, check if your species is eligible and if coverage is available in your state.
+Review what accidents and illnesses your policy covers before enrolling.
+Some conditions specific to exotic species may not qualify for reimbursement, including dental disease in rabbits, adrenal disease and insulinoma in ferrets and metabolic bone disease in reptiles.
+Confirm waiting periods and verify that coverage is available in your state.

 4. 4